 Welcome aboard, Gary Gaffney

-Gary Gaffney has been appointed as Better Boating Victoria’s Chief Executive Officer, bringing a wealth of public sector knowledge, strategic management and leadership skills to the role.
+Gary Gaffney has been appointed Better Boating Victoria’s Chief Executive Officer, bringing a wealth of public sector knowledge, strategic management and leadership skills to the role.

 His substantial experience working with local stakeholders will be key in delivering the government’s commitments to make boating easier, safer and cheaper for all Victorians.